natanfudge/Crashy/Workplan.md

   - [ ] Implement 'restoring...' page
   - [ ] Implement actual restoration
 - [ ] Test on real server
+- [ ] Publish Crashy as the main domain
+- [ ] Do some sufficient testing
+- [ ] Migrate new NEC client to original Crashy domain
+- [ ] Publish new NEC client

 # Final goals:
 - Crashy pages served directly from the server, including the crash data itself with it, making response times very fast, and allowing previews of crashes in links